Unboxed-Software/solana-course/content/non-transferable-token.md

 }
 ```

-Now run `npm start`.
-Our destination account has been created and we are ready for transfer.

-### 5. Transfer token

-In this step, we will try and transfer the non-transferable token from the source account to the destination account.
+Now we will try and transfer the non-transferable token from the source account to the destination account.
 This call will fail and throw `SendTransactionError`.

 ```ts
 async function main(){